Original air date: March 27, 1989

 - The Gambling Addict: Texas, though even he bets against Data on the final roll of the dice.

-- Gone Horribly Wrong: The aliens honestly wanted to give the poor guy a place where he'd live out his life happily, and it's just bad luck that all they had to go on was a hack novel.
+- Gone Horribly Wrong: The aliens honestly wanted to give Colonel Richey a place where he'd live out his life happily, and it's just bad luck that all they had to go on was a hack novel.
+As he notes in his diary:"I hold no malice toward my benefactors.
+They could not possibly know the hell they have put me through, for it was such a badly written book, filled with endless cliché and shallow characters.
+I shall welcome death when it comes."

 - Looks Worth Killing For: Mickey D namechecks the trope after killing a lovestruck bellboy.Mickey D: You shoulda listened to me, kid.
 No woman's worth dying for.
 Killing for.
 Not dying for.